denisacostaq/StyleCode/index.md

 #### Legal Notice and Author Line ####

-Every file should contain license boilerplate.
-Choose the appropriate boilerplate for the license used by the project (for example, Apache 2.0, BSD, LGPL, GPL).
+Every file should contain the [license boilerplate](http://proyecto-ciaa.com.ar/devwiki/doku.php?id=licencia_ciaa).

 If you make significant changes to a file with an author line, consider deleting the author line.